talkpython/installing-python/install-python.md

 uv python install 3.14 --default
 ```

-The `--default` flag is what gives you a plain `python` command (rather than only `python3.14`), so this is the version you'll get by default from now on.
+The `--default` flag gives you a plain `python` command rather than only `python3.14`, so this becomes the Python you get from now on.

 You'll see output like: